 The development statistics for the Plan Area are shown, quantitatively, in Table 3-2.
 The gross area of the Plan Area is 91.36 hectares±, as there is no Environmental Reserve to be dedicated in the Plan Area.
 All roads are included within the developable area.
 The residential area is 12.64 hectares±, which is 13.83%± of the developable area.
-The largest land uses in the Plan Area are made up of Commercial and Commercial and Industrial land uses which together total 51.49 hectares± or 56.36% of the gross developable area.
+The largest land uses in the Plan Area are made up of Commercial, and Commercial and Industrial land uses, which together total 51.49 hectares± or 56.36% of the gross developable area.
 The remaining developable lands are shown in the Table 3-2 Development Statistics.

 The population per household fluctuates depending on the type of dwelling unit as indicated in the City of St. Albert Census 2018.
-For the residential units, 890 persons are projected based on an average of 2.17 persons per household.
-In the mixed-use residential units, 1,237 persons are projected based on 1.73 persons per household.
-The supportive housing units are projected at 315 persons, based on 1.50 persons per unit.
+For the residential units, 890 persons are projected based on an assumed average of 2.17 persons per household.
+In the mixed-use residential units, 1,237 persons are projected, based on an assumed 1.73 persons per household.
+The supportive housing units are projected at 315 persons, based on an assumed 1.50 persons per unit.
 The population for South Riel is estimated at 2,442 at build-out.

-Policy 4.11, Neighbourhood Design Principles, of the MDP requires a minimum of 30 dwelling units per net residential hectare.
-The Edmonton Metropolitan Regional Board (EMRB) required a minimum of 40 du/nrda for greenfield development.
+The Edmonton Metropolitan Growth Plan and MDP policies 13.1.3 and 14.6.8 require a minimum of 40 du/nrda for greenfield development.
 The South Riel ASP proposes a density of 81 dwelling units per net residential hectare.
 Midtown proposes Area A will be developed at 40 du/nrha, Area B will be developed at 60 du/nrha, and Area C will be developed at 186 du/nrha.
-The policy also requires a minimum of 30% medium density and medium/high density residential units.
+MDP policy 7.1.3 encourages intensification through innovative and emerging housing types that are compatible with existing and planned Neighbourhoods.